 3.2.
-The Hodrick-Prescott Filter Method
+The Hodrick-Prescott (HP) Filter Method

-The HP filter method is a simple smoothing procedure.
-The main assumption here is that there is prior information of that growth component varying "smoothly" over time.
-In particular, a given time series, say $Y_t$ (or output), may be expressed
+The Hodrick-Prescott (1997) filter method (HP) is a simple smoothing procedure.
+The main assumption of this method is that there is prior information, that growth component varies "smoothly" over time.
+In particular, a given time series, say Y_t (or output) may be expressed as the sum of a growth component or trend Y_t^ (or potential output) and a cyclical component or output gap $YGAP_t$: